tc39/proposal-decorators/README.md

 }
 ```

+The return value of the callback is checked to be `undefined` (so be careful with concise-body arrow functions, which return the value resulting from the expression in the concise body).

 When invoked on something which is not a public field, or when used on the left of another `@initialize` decorator on the same public field, the callback is called without the final "value" argument.
 The other "property key" argument is also omitted when not available.
 So this becomes simply a way to schedule work.
 For example:

 ```js